cieslarmichal/faker-cxx/README.md

 To properly use Faker C++ you must first consume the Faker library (see Consuming Library with CMake).
 Once that is done, you need to include the proper [header](https://cieslarmichal.github.io/faker-cxx/files.html) file depending on the module you wish to generate data from or use general include file `faker-cxx/faker.h`.
-All the docs can be found [here](https://cieslarmichal.github.io/faker-cxx/).
+All the documentation can be found at [cieslarmichal.github.io/faker-cxx](https://cieslarmichal.github.io/faker-cxx/).

 Below is an example of how to use Faker C++ in your code.